ros2/design/articles/node_lifecycle.md

 #### Valid transition out

 - If the `onShutdown` callback succeeds the node will transition to `Finalized`
-- If the `onShutdown` callback raises or returns any other return code the node will transition to `ErrorProcessing`
+- If the `onShutdown` callback raises or results in any other return code the node will transition to `ErrorProcessing`

 ### Transition State: ErrorProcessing